 However, while cases can protect your MacBook from the outside, the defenses they provide may come at the cost of internal damage, as some cases are poorly designed and block air vents.
-The cases don’t completely block the air vents, but they block them enough to make your computer heat up, forcing the fans to work faster.
+The cases don’t completely block the air vents, but they block enough airflow to make your computer overheat, forcing the fans to run faster.
 Sure, you face the immediate problem of noisy fans and poor computer performance, but fans constantly running at high speeds drain batteries faster, forcing you to charge your MacBook more frequently.
 And the more often you recharge a dead battery, the sooner you’ll need to replace it.

 Buy a pouch instead